tsgates/arch-wiki-markdown/wiki/Moc.md

 Troubleshooting
 ---------------

-> moc fails to start
+> MOC fails to start

-If moc fails to start, it's most probably because of something wrong in ~/.moc/.
+If MOC fails to start, it's most probably because of something wrong in ~/.moc/.
 You can try to fix it, or simply delete the whole folder.

+> Strange characters

+If you see strange-like characters displayed in moc instead of the normal lines (vertical lines to separate space, etc.) likely you've a font set which MOC doesn't play nice with.
+You can either change the font you have selected for your terminal or edit the MOC config file (search config file for something about use ASII only).

 Additional resources
 --------------------